jaumpedro214/parallel_matrix_multiplication/README.md

 The matrices are readed from the  📂 **matrix** folder.

 The product result is stored in the 📂 **results** folder.
-Each one of the process/threads creates its own result file, containing the elements that it's responsible for, with name: matrix_result_<process/threads>_<nlin3>x<ncol3>_<id>
+Each one of the process/threads creates its own result file, containing the elements that it's responsible for, with name: `matrix_result_<process/threads>_<nlin3>x<ncol3>_<id>`.
-Where nlin3 and ncol3 are the result matrix dimentions, and <id> a number representing the process/threads that created the file.
+Where nlin3 and ncol3 are the result matrix dimentions, and *id* a number representing the process/threads that created the file.

 ## The experiments